Mouth Cancer Action Month – A Campaign Close to Our Hearts

-As part of our involvement in the Oral Health Foundation’s Mouth Cancer Action Month – a wonderful and important awareness-raising campaign – we are offering free mouth cancer screenings throughout November:
+In recognition of the Mouth Cancer Action campaign we are offering free mouth cancer screenings this November (2019):

 Whilst anyone can be affected by Mouth Cancer, it’s more common in men, especially over the age of 40.
 Overall the condition is more common, by a third, than it was a decade ago.